XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |--------------|
 | 42426C4D4F1009EE67080A9B7965B44656D7714D104A72F9B4369F97ABF044EE |

 Changes the way the [transaction cost](concept-transaction-cost.html) applies to proposed transactions.
-Modifies the consensus process to prioritize transactions that pay a higher transaction cost.
+Modifies the consensus process to prioritize transactions that pay a higher transaction cost. <!-- STYLE_OVERRIDE: prioritize -->

 This amendment introduces a fixed-size transaction queue for transactions that were not able to be included in the previous consensus round.
 If the `rippled` servers in the consensus network are under heavy load, they queue the transactions with the lowest transaction cost for later ledgers.
 Each consensus round prioritizes transactions from the queue with the largest transaction cost (`Fee` value), and includes as many transactions as the consensus network can process.
 If the transaction queue is full, transactions drop from the queue entirely, starting with the ones that have the lowest transaction cost.